 As the internet matures, so does software.
-As a result, the gap between professional vs individual ecommerce websites has shrunken considerably.
+As a result, the gap between professional vs individual e-commerce websites has shrunk considerably.
 An area that once was relegated to the expertise of web developers over a decade ago—the ability to build and deploy a usable (and untraceable) shopping cart as part of a counterfeit website scam—can now be easily designed by anybody with a working knowledge of content management systems (CMS).
 This is making it harder and harder to detect scam websites without doing some digging.
-In fact, someone with moderate technical knowledge can get a professional looking ecommerce site online within several hours, especially if they are using a proven template.
+Someone with moderate technical knowledge can get a professional-looking e-commerce site online within several hours, especially if they are using a proven template.

-Users are strongly cautioned to careful review any website they are unfamiliar with before making a purchase.
+Users are strongly cautioned to carefully review any website they are unfamiliar with before making a purchase.

 Wherever possible, FortiGuard Labs has reached out to the trademark/intellectual property owners being infringed on as a courtesy notification.